frank4o4/debian-penbox/README.md

-# debian-penbox
+# Linux-penbox

-Scripts used to install my custom Debian bookworm penbox
+Scripts used to install my custom Ubuntu Latest Stable, also working on it to work on Debian Bookworm.

 This is still under work as I slowly tweak items to my liking.